-A. Ignition Switch
+A. Ignition Switch B. OFF position C. ON position

-B. OFF

-C. ON

-D. P(Park)
+D. P(Park) position

 OFF Engine off.
 All electrical circuits off.
 ON Engine on.
 All electrical equipment can be used.
 P(Park) Engine off.
-Tail and li- cense plate lights on.
+Tail, license plate and city (except Australian model) lights on.
 All other electrical circuits cut off.

-- OFor parking push down the key in the ON position and turn it to P position. - OThe tail, running position, and license plate lights are on whenever the ignition key is in the ON position.
+OFor parking push down the key in the ON position and turn it to P position.

+O Australian model only: The taillight and license plate light are on whenever the ignition switch is in the ON position.
 The headlight goes on when the starter button is released after starting the engine.
-To avoid battery discharge, always start the engine immediately after turning the ignition key to "ON." - Olf you leave the P(Park) position on for a long time (one hour), the battery may become totally discharged.
+To avoid battery discharge, always start the engine immediately after turning the ignition switch to ON.

+Olf you leave the P(Park) position on for a long time (one hour), the battery may become totally discharged.